huanlin/blogger-to-hugo/README.md

 *Note:*

 - If you didn't rename your xml file to "blog.xml" (step 3), you'll need to add command line arguments when you run this application.
-- My blog posts are using images from Google Drive, so I don't need to download images files, and I simply commented those code.
+- My blog posts are using images from Google Drive, so I don't need to download images files, and I simply commented those code .
 - I don't care much about SEO, so I'm not sure whether those "data:blog.canonicalUrl" strings work or not.